yasmeendev/hammad/docs/v2.0/user_docs/marketing/combining-active-promotions.md

 ![Fig. Table](media/screen-table.png)

+!!! warning
-**Important**: Stackable combination policy has a constraint- Stackable combination policy has a constraint - if the total order or any object price is less than zero after a promotion is applied, then this reward will be skipped and next reward by priority will be taken.
+	Stackable combination policy has a constraint: if the total order or any object price is less than zero after a promotion is applied, this reward will be skipped and next reward by priority will be taken.

 ### Switch on Promotion Stackable Combination Policy